 This summary highlights information relating to our company and the common stock being distributed in the spin-off.
-More detailed discussions of this information are contained in this information statement.
-In some places in this information statement, we have presented pro forma information, adjusted to reflect the terms of our spin-off from Ford and certain changes in our operations as a result of the spin-off.
-You should read the entire information statement, including the risk factors and our consolidated historical and pro forma financial statements and notes to those statements appearing elsewhere in this information statement.
+More detailed discussions of this information are contained in this prospectus.
+In some places in this prospectus, we have presented pro forma information, adjusted to reflect the terms of our spin-off from Ford and changes in our operations occurring as a result of the spin-off.
+You should read the entire prospectus, including the risk factors and our consolidated historical and pro forma financial statements and notes to those statements appearing elsewhere in this prospectus.